 The significant accounting policies followed in the preparation of these financial statements are summarized below.
-These policies conform to generally accepted accounting principles for local governmental units as prescribed in the statements issued by the Governmental Accounting Standards Board and other recognized authoritative sources.
+These policies conform to accounting principles generally accepted in the United States of America for local governmental units as prescribed in the statements issued by the Governmental Accounting Standards Board and other recognized authoritative sources.
 The County applies Financial Accounting Standards Board statements and interpretations issued on or before November 30, 1989 to proprietary activities provided they do not conflict with Governmental Accounting Standards Board Statements and interpretations.
 Information in the notes to the general purpose financial statements relates in general to the primary government.
 Information related to the operation of Gallco Industries, Inc. and the Gallia-Meigs Regional Airport (component units) are specifically identified.